HUBioDataLab/DrugApp/README.md

 python evaluation_metrics_and_feature_importance.py Rare
 ```

 The output will be the performance scores and a plot for permutation feature importance analysis, which are printed on the screen.
-Additionally, a csv file will be created (in the results folder) that contain the MDI based feature importance analysis results, where the file name will start with "results_feature_importances_MDI" (e.g. results_feature_importances_MDI_Rare).
+Additionally, a csv file will be created (in the "results_feature_importances" folder) that contain the MDI based feature importance analysis results, where the file name will start with "results_feature_importances_MDI" (e.g. results_feature_importances_MDI_Rare).

 ## License